dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### AssetTargetFallback

-The `AssetTargetFallback` property lets you specify additional compatible framework versions for projects that your project references and NuGet packages that your project consumes.
+The `AssetTargetFallback` property lets you specify additional compatible framework versions for project references and NuGet packages.
 For example, if you specify a package dependency using `PackageReference` but that package doesn't contain assets that are compatible with your projects's `TargetFramework`, the `AssetTargetFallback` property comes into play.
 The compatibility of the referenced package is rechecked using each target framework that's specified in `AssetTargetFallback`.

 You can set the `AssetTargetFallback` property to one or more [target framework versions](../../standard/frameworks.md#supported-target-framework-versions).